 The Agile Project Management methods encourage teams to build quickly; test what they have built and iterate their work based on feedback.
 There are many agile methods you can use when building a website, each has its own set of tools and techniques.

-Where Did Agile Project Management Come From?
+Where Did Agile Come From?

 Agile started out as an alternative method to develop software, but is now applied to running other types of projects.
 The principles behind agile are set out in the Agile Manifesto (2001).

-Why Agile Project Management Is Better For Services
+Why Agile PM Is Better For Services

 While a sequential waterfall approach is necessary to build things like bridges and buildings; it is less effective for creating and running services, when tech changes so quickly.
 That is where Agile Project Management comes in.